sidoh/esp8266_milight_hub-wiki/HomeAssistant.md

       color_temp: true
       rgb: true
       brightness: true

+      # If you enabled a client status topic, you can set these to show when
+      # the hub is disconnected in the HASS UI.
+      availability_topic: milight/client_status
+      payload_available: 'connected'
+      payload_not_available: 'disconnected'

   - name: "Milight Lamp #2"
     # Only difference here is we're using the group ID "2" instead of "1".